Lovely reader Anne had this hairy query:

 So, I guess my question is: Do you think hairstyle is a major fashion consideration?
 And following that – any hairstyle blogs you could point a girl with long, lanky, straight boring-ass hair for some inspiration/ ideas?

 First off, many hairstyle blogs are really specific.
 (Emo hair, anyone?)
 But Fashionising has a GREAT section on styles.
 Some are a little out-there, but many could be customized to fit normal-gal life.
 And if you’re interested in updos, you can check out the Braid Wednesdays group on Flickr.
 There’s also the InStyle Hollywood Hair Virtual Makeover tool – a very fun way to try out a few different looks without affecting your actual locks.
 I keep a Pinterest board of hair inspiration, and also just stash styles I think are gorgeous in there.

 Now, on to the meat of the question: Is hairstyle a factor in personal style?
-Let’s use me as an interesting example.
+Let’s use me as an example.

 Here’s what I’d say if you’re searching for a hairstyle that suits your fashion sense:

 - Identify other women – celebrity or otherwise – who have hairstyles you adore.
 What about those styles appeals?
 Would they suit your personal style?
 Your hair type?
 Your daily time allotment for hair styling?
 Your face shape?

 - Identify other women – celebrity or otherwise – who have personal styles you adore.
 What hairstyles have they chosen?
 Do the two seem to mesh?
 Could they for you?

 - Make a list of things you want your hairstyle to do for you.
 I, for instance, want it to balance my square jawline and forehead, be long enough to show my natural curls, and gel with my edgy personal style.
 What does your hair need to do to make you feel awesome?